willfindlay/honors-thesis/thesis/thesis.md

 We have established that data collection in intrusion detection systems can primarily be separated into two relatively broad categories:

-(1) host-based data collection which involves collecting data about the use and behavior of a local machine; and
+1) host-based data collection which involves collecting data about the use and behavior of a local machine;
-(1) network-based data collection which involves monitoring network traffic and looking for established patterns.
+1) network-based data collection which involves monitoring network traffic and looking for established patterns.

 While the above two categories are generally sufficient for understanding intrusion